Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 At Peter Angelos Law, we are ready to assign a successful medical malpractice lawyer to your case.
 Our law firm was founded in 1961, meaning we have over 60 years of experience in courtrooms across the state of Maryland.
 We have a long history of success and have won favorable outcomes for our clients in countless cases.

 We employ a personalized approach to the attorney-client relationship.
-An attorney from Peter Angelos Law will take the time to listen to your story, provide a compassionate ear, and will endeavor to keep you well informed and involved throughout the entire process.
+An attorney from Peter Angelos Law will take the time to listen to your story, provide a compassionate ear and endeavor to keep you well-informed and involved throughout the entire process.

 This enables us to tailor an approach to each individual case that we deal with, treating every situation with due care and attention.

-Peter Angelos - Representation from a Dedicated Essex MD Medical Malpractice Lawyer
+Peter Angelos – Representation From A Dedicated Essex, Maryland, Medical Malpractice Lawyer

-For you to succeed in a medical malpractice case, you and your attorney will need to prove four things.
+For you to succeed in a medical malpractice case, you and your attorney will need to prove the following four things:

-1. Firstly, you will need to prove that the medical professionals responsible owed you a duty of care.
+1. Firstly, you will need to prove that the medical professionals responsible owe you a duty of care.

 2. Secondly, the medical professional’s actions meant that they breached this duty of care.